-Where’s the oldest and largest historic district in Connecticut?
-Old Wethersfield, CT, of course, where more than 150 homes predate the Civil War.

-I

 Where’s the oldest and largest historic district in the state of Connecticut?
-In Wethersfield, of course.
+In Old Wethersfield, CT, of course.
 Founded in 1634, more than 150 homes predate the Civil War (and many predate the Revolutionary War).
 Walking along these quiet streets, with brick-paver sidewalks shaded by mature trees, you’d never know you were just a stone’s throw from busy I-91.
-The historic district is a little world unto itself.
+The historic district of Old Wethersfield is a little world unto itself.

-History lovers, architecture fans, and those who simply appreciate the aesthetically pleasing qualities of a classic New England village will enjoy a walking tour through the centuries — and that’s easily done here while exploring historic Wethersfield.
+History lovers, architecture fans, and those who simply appreciate the aesthetically pleasing qualities of a classic New England village will enjoy a walking tour through the centuries — and that’s easily done here while exploring historic Old Wethersfield, CT.
 Start with the Buttolph–Willams House on Broad Street.
-Believed to be built in the early 1700s, it’s the setting for the Newbery Medal winner The Witch of Blackbird Pond.
+Believed to be built in the early 1700s, it’s the setting for the Newbery Medal winning book The Witch of Blackbird Pond.
 A 1947 restoration led to the discovery of the four-inch overhang at the second-story level, which had been covered by modern clapboards.

 Just down the road, expansive, park-like Broad Street Green comes into view.
 Livestock would’ve grazed here back in the day, and in 1776 the nation’s first cavalry unit assembled on this grassy area.
 Today it’s a nice picnic spot below the branches of towering sycamores, oaks, and copper beeches.
 Across the street from the Green is the elegant Silas W. Robbins House Bed & Breakfast, a Yankee editors’ choice.
 It’s said to be the finest example of Second Empire architecture in town.

 Every corner of the 1752 Joseph Webb home reveals another story.
-Your tour guide can take you through the tale behind the elaborate wall murals installed in 1916 by Wallace Nutting (the famed photographer/artist who purchased the home as a backdrop for his picture-taking) to the most famous story, which revolves around George Washington’s stay here.
+Your tour guide can take you through the tale behind the elaborate wall murals installed in 1916 by Wallace Nutting (the famed photographer/artist who purchased the home as a backdrop for his picture-taking) to the most famous story, which revolves around George Washington’s stay here (learn more about George Washington in New England).
 Logistics made Wethersfield the perfect meeting site for Washington and the French General Rochambeau, and plans they set into motion under this roof eventually led to the fall of the British at Yorktown.
 A peek into Washington’s bedchamber leaves one feeling … well, very presidential …

 And the gardens that have taken root behind the Webb house were originally planned by a rare find in the year 1921—a female landscape architect.
 Amy Cogswell was charged with creating a Colonial Revival garden.
 Now restored, it contains arbors, and many of the same flowers found in the colonial era, such as larkspur, peonies, and hollyhocks.